Search Filters

 Failure to Improve PROMIS Global-10 Score After Hip Arthroscopy: A Multivariable Regression Analysis

-Sophia Madjarova, BA, UNITED STATES Ayoosh Pareek, MD, UNITED STATES Joost Burger, MD, UNITED STATES Benedict U. Nwachukwu, MD, MBA, UNITED STATES
+Sophia Madjarova, MS, UNITED STATES Ayoosh Pareek, MD, UNITED STATES Joost Burger, MD, GERMANY Benedict U. Nwachukwu, MD, MBA, UNITED STATES

 Hospital for Special Surgery, New York, New York, UNITED STATES